geek/cmon-client/README.md

 const cmonClient = new CMonClient({
   key: '' // string or buffer version of tls key
-  cert: '' // string or buffer version of tls cert datacenter 'cmon.us-sw-1.zone:9163' // datacenter to use for client instance });
+  cert: '' // string or buffer version of tls cert
+  datacenter: 'cmon.us-sw-1.zone:9163' // datacenter to use for client instance });

 cmonClient.discover((err, containers) => {